snipe/snipe-it/manual/importing-assets.md

 <div id="generated-toc" class="generate_from_h2"></div>

 There is an asset import tool in later versions of Snipe-IT ( > `1.2.8`).
-It is available through the command-line only, as very large file uploading and processing will cause memory exhaustion issues on many servers.
-We'll be working on a way to make this web-based and chunk data in the future.
+It is available through the command-line only, as very large file uploading and processing will cause memory exhaustion issues on many servers<sup>*</sup>.

+<sup>*</sup>There is a beta web-based file-upload and import tool currently on the develop branch and slated for the next release.
+You'll find a `sample.csv` already in the import page which you can try out.

 ## Usage: